mikekaprielian/ffmpeg-build/README.md

 ### Libavformat Patch for Xtream-UI

-* I included the patch required for ffmpeg to function with Xtream-UI after compiling.
+* I included the patch required for ffmpeg to function with Xtream-UI after compiling and updating to the lastest version.
 * patch works for ffmpeg 4.3.1/4.3.2 not yet working on 4.3.3 or 4.4
+* added fully functionning patch for new FFmpeg 5.0

 ### Based on: